animatlabs/animatlabs.github.io/_posts/2026-03-16-server-sent-events-dotnet.md

 };
 ```

-The browser handles reconnection.
-It sends `Last-Event-ID` automatically.
+The browser handles the reconnection loop and sends `Last-Event-ID` automatically.
 You don't write that code.

 ## When to Use What